Jiamian-Wang/mask_uncertainty_spectral_SCI/README.md

-# mask-uncertainty-in-HSI
+# Modeling mask uncertainty in hyperspectral image reconstruction

-This repository contains the testing code and pre-trained models for the paper **Calibrated Hyperspectral Image Reconstruction via Graph-based Self-Tuning Network**.
+This repository contains the testing code and pre-trained models for the paper **Modeling mask uncertainty in hyperspectral image reconstruction**.

 ## Requirements